Saloni-Panwar/ResumeRite/Frontend/ResumeRite/README.md

-# ResumeXpress: Resume Builder Application 📑
+# ResumeRite: Resume Builder Application 📑

 This is a Resume Builder application built with React.js, Redux Toolkit, Material-UI (MUI), react-hook-form, and jsPDF.
 The application allows users to create their resumes through a multi-step form and preview them before downloading the final resume in PDF format.